danielleferraro/lord-of-fungal-rot/content/project/lignin-valorization/index.md

 date: "2020-01-29T00:00:00Z"
 external_link: ""
 image:
-  caption: 'Beckham et al. 2016, Current Opinion in Biotechnology'
+  caption: 'This schematic depicts the possible roles of biology in lignin valorization.
+Enzymes from biology can help with the two primary steps of lignin valorization depolymerization and conversion.
+Figure from Beckham et al., 2016 - Current Opinion in Biotechnology.'
   focal_point: Smart
 # links:
 # - icon: twitter